tsantoso79/6m-data-1.0-Welcome-Onboarding/installation.md

 Read this [tutorial](https://learn.microsoft.com/en-us/windows/wsl/filesystems) to find out how it works.

+For a step by step installation instruction, please refer to [here](install_wsl.md).

 ## Visual Studio Code (VSCode)

 You will need a code editor to write Python or SQL code in the course.
-VSCode is a popular source code editor used by developers for writing, debugging and editing code across various programminng languages.
+VSCode is a popular source code editor used by developers for writing, debugging and editing code across various programming languages.

 Download and install VSCode [here](https://code.visualstudio.com/download).